doriantaylor/owl-intertwingler-vocab/README.md

 <div class="section">

-### Selecting Queues
+### Selecting Transform Queues

 <div id="queue" class="section" about="[itcv:queue]"
-typeof="owl:ObjectProperty owl:FunctionalProperty">
+typeof="owl:ObjectProperty">

 #### `queue`

-The queue head is the entry point for the <span class="dfn">transform</span> queue associated with the `itcv:Handler`, or the default queue associated with the `itcv:Engine`.
-There should be exactly *one*.
+This property generically relates a transform queue to a handler without specifying what else to do with it.

 Domain:
 <a href="https://vocab.methodandstructure.com/intertwingler#Handler"